8.2 Unexpected Child Deaths

 The preliminary results of the post-mortem examination belong to the commissioning Coroner.
 In most cases it will be possible for these to be discussed by the Designated Paediatrician, Specialist Nurse, Child death Reviews and Pathologist, together with the Senior Investigating Police Officer, as soon as possible and the Coroner should be immediately informed of the initial results.

-In all cases, the Specialist Nurse in conjunction with the Designated Paediatrician for unexpected child deaths should convene and chair a further multi-agency discussion meeting shortly after the initial post-mortem results are available.
+In all cases, the Specialist Nurse in conjunction with the Designated Paediatrician for unexpected child deaths should convene and chair a further multi-agency discussion meeting shortly after the final post-mortem results are available.
 This discussion should involve the Pathologist, Police, Surrey Children’s Services and Paediatrician plus any other relevant healthcare professionals, to review any further information that has come to light which may raise additional concerns about safeguarding issues.
 Professionals involved in the meeting will include those who knew the child and family and those investigating the death.

 At this stage the core data set should be updated and, if necessary, previous information corrected in a manner that enables this change to be audited.